Exploring Fairy Hole Cave—Cape Breton’s Best-Kept Secret

 The lore and legend of Fairy Hole Cave haunted Andrea MacEachern from childhood.
 It wasn't until years later that she had the opportunity to fully explore the mysterious formation.

-I made a trip to the Fairy Hole – or Glooscap Cave as it is officially known – in Cape Breton, when I was a kid.
+I made a trip to the Cape Breton Fairy Hole—or Glooscap Cave as it is officially known—when I was a kid.
 The terrain was treacherous, though, and the cave so hard to reach at high tide that my parents wouldn’t allow me to venture past the beach.
-I remember seeing the brave, older kids and adventurous tourists scaling large rocks, swimming through treacherous surf and climbing like monkeys along the side of cliffs with the aid of some frail-looking ropes to get to the interior lagoon where the cave was located.
+I remember seeing the brave older kids and adventurous tourists scaling large rocks, swimming through powerful surf and climbing like monkeys along the side of cliffs with the aid of some frail-looking ropes to get to the interior lagoon where the cave was located.
 I vowed to return one day and do the same.
-I’d heard so much about the cave and the legends surrounding it, how it supposedly never ended and just kept going into the depths of the earth – I wanted to badly to see it venture inside to discover what everyone was talking about.
+I’d heard so much about the cave and the legends surrounding it, how it supposedly never ended and just kept going into the depths of the earth—I wanted to badly to see it venture inside to discover what everyone was talking about.
 Many years would pass before I got that opportunity.

 The water inside was warm, calm and clear enough to see the bottom even though it was quite deep in some places.
-And there it was – The Fairy Hole.
+And there it was—The Fairy Hole of Cape Breton.
 A large and deep cave on the back wall of the lagoon.

 Because it was low tide, the cave was located a bit higher than I thought it would be and, although there were ropes to help me get up and inside, I thought it would be too hard to get back out.
 The water would need to be a bit higher.
 I was okay with that because I could see inside it anyway and I was really enjoying swimming in the lagoon—completely oblivious to the punishment I would suffer later on for that lengthy and leisurely swim wearing the only clothing I had with me.